nlebedenco/Carambolas/README.md

 ### Linux

-Make sure to have cmake (>= 2.8), build-essential and gcc-multilib installed to be able to compile the native library for both x86 and x64.
+Make sure to have cmake (>= 2.8), build-essential and gcc-multilib installed to be able to compile native libraries for both x86 and x64.

 On Ubuntu run:
 $ sudo apt-get install build-essential gcc-multilib g++-multilib cmake